Breast Implant Illness Tests

 Chronic inflammation in multiple organs, chronic fatigue as a result of immune response to silicone breast implants.
 Disabled 60%.

-Visit the German BII website (Krank Durch BrustImplantate) and German FB group (Krank Durch Brustimplantate – Breast Implant Illness DE) for more information.
-The woman in the lawsuit is the founder of the first German BII FB group, linked above.
+For more information, visit the German BII website Krank Durch BrustImplantate and German FB group Krank Durch Brustimplantate – Breast Implant Illness DE.
+The woman involved in this case is also the founder of the first German BII FB support group.

 Separate from the court case but relevant to the matter, she found a German lab called CellTrend that is doing a study on the harm of breast implants to the immune system.
 Their test for this is called POTS Diagnostic and costs around €467.